fwhdzh/FaultFuzz/README.md

-# Artifact for "FaultFuzz: Coverage Guided Fault Injection for Distributed Systems"
+# FaultFuzz: Coverage Guided Fault Injection for Distributed Systems

-The artifact contains the instructions and scripts to re-run the evaluation described in our paper.
-The artifact has the following structure:
+The repository contains the instructions and scripts to re-run the evaluation described in our paper.
+The repository has the following structure:

 * `script/`: This is the directory that contains the scripts needed to re-run the experiments presented in our paper.